StePoli-00/Promoter-and-Enhancer-Classifier/README.md

   <a href="https://github.com/StePoli-00/Promoter-and-Enhancer-Classifier">
     <img src="images/dna.svg" alt="Logo" width="200" height="200">
   </a>
-  <p align="center">This Repository contains code for classify Promoteres and Enhancer</p>
+  <p align="center">This Repository contains all the information, <br>code of  Promoter and Enhancer Classifier project</p>
   <a href="https://github.com/StePoli-00/Promoter-and-Enhancer-Classifier"><strong>Explore the docs »</strong></a>